Welcome to ICE Connect

 Windows (putty):

-- Convert the pem-file to putty format using puttygen.exe which you can download from here.
+- Convert the pem-file to putty format using puttygen.exe which you can download from the PuTTY download page.

 - Start puttygen, load private-ssh-key.pem by clicking "Load"-button.
 Save the file in putty format using "Save private key"-button.